HectorMiras/topas_docker_azure_batch/README.md

 3. **Delete the Azure Storage Container**: After downloading the results, or if you choose not to, you'll have the option to delete the Azure Storage container where the reducer outputs were stored.

-4. **Delete the Batch Job**: As with the worker tasks, you can choose to delete the records of the reducer tasks in the Azure Batch service.
+4. **Delete the Batch Job and Pool**: As with the worker tasks, you can choose to delete the records of the reducer tasks and the VMs pool in the Azure Batch service to prevent further charges.

-5. **Delete the Pool**: If you don't plan to use the reducer VM for other tasks, you can delete its pool in Azure Batch to prevent further charges.
 ## Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.